-Colored Gaffers Tape is manufactured in many colors with matte surface cloth coated.
-Colored Gaffers tape is a single-faced adhesive tape of polyethylene (PE) laminated spun rayon cloth backing which is coated by rubber pressure-sensitive adhesive (PSA).
-The various colored Gaffers tape’s surface is matte-finished, and diffuses light reflection.
+Colored gaffers tape is manufactured in many colors with matte surface cloth coated.
+It is a single-faced adhesive tape of polyethylene (PE) laminated spun rayon cloth backing which is coated by rubber pressure-sensitive adhesive (PSA).
+The various colored gaffers tape’s surface is matte-finished, and diffuses light reflection.

 Colored Gaffer tape use for Film & television production, and also use for theatre, concerts, live shows.
 So it’s also named Gaff tape, Stage tape.

-In Film Industry, Production crews in television, motion pictures, concerts, and live shows, use Colored Gaffers tape to fix cables, carpets and other short-term set-ups.
+In Film Industry, Production crews in television, motion pictures, concerts, and live shows, use gaffers tape to fix cables, carpets and other short-term set-ups.

 Spike tape is used to create a stage marking called a spike.
-Spike tape is a special Gaffers tape.
+It is a special gaffers tape.
 Spike tape may also be fluorescent so that it can be easily seen by the running crews moving set pieces during a dark scene change.

-Fluorescent Spike tape use for a Film & television production or Stage spike tape, as a marking around the stage.
-The Film crew or Stage management team usually use two pieces of tape laid in an "X" shape.
+Fluorescent Spike tape use for a film & television production or stage spike tape, as a marking around the stage.
+The Ffilm crew or stage management team usually use two pieces of tape laid in an "X" shape.
 This marking is used to show the correct position for set pieces, furniture, actors and other items which move during the course of a performance and are required to stop or be placed in a specific location.